EsakkiMuthu-dev/Automatic-Youtube-and-Playlist-Downloader/README.md

         service crond stop

-> Note : For Debian or Ubuntu Based Distros you have to use Sudo infront of crond commands
+> Note : For Debian or Ubuntu Based Distros you have to use Sudo infront of crond commands.